On-Premises Phone System vs. Hosted Cloud Phone System

 It’s harder for a remote team member to call into a premise-based phone system.
 Connections are made physically inside the office from data center to device.
 That makes them a bad choice for businesses with remote teams.

 However, cloud solutions allow remote teams to thrive.
-Employees can use it from anywhere in the world to access the business phone system using Voice over IP.
-All they’ll need is an internet connection to make and receive business calls.
+Employees can use this system from anywhere in the world to access their business phone system using Voice over IP.
+All they need is an internet connection with a strong enough bandwidth to make and receive business calls.

 And the best part?
 Call quality is noticeably better.
 VoIP solutions send and convert voice waves into digital files using the internet.
 It has twice the bandwidth of a typical analog phone call, even if the end-user isn’t using a VoIP system themselves.

-3. Do you plan on expanding your team?
+3. Do you plan to expand your team?

 A hosted phone system is more scalable than an on-premise alternative.
 That’s because you don’t need extra wire lines connected to your on-premise data center.

-Instead, your hosted provider can add another line to your online account.
+Instead, your hosted service provider can add another line to your online account.
 Any new team member can have an account created within minutes.
-And since they can use the technology they’ve already got, devices like their work laptop or mobile phone can double-up as their business communications tool.
+And since they use the technology they’ve already got, devices like their work laptop or mobile phone can double as their business communications tool.

 4. How much control do you need?

 Do you need complete control over your entire network?
-In this case, an on-premise solution might suit your business needs better.
-You’ve got complete control over the system when it’s inside your office, and you’ll have access to an in-house IT team that may have a better understanding of the nuances of your network.
+If so, an on-premise solution might suit your business needs better.
+You’ve got direct control over the system when it’s inside your office, and you’ll have access to an in-house IT team that probably has a superior understanding of the nuances of your network.

-If you’d prefer a hands-off approach to managing and maintaining your phone system, a hosted solution might be better.
-Your provider is responsible for all the upkeep.
-And, since there’s no additional equipment inside your office, all you need to do is update the software on the devices you’re using.
+But if you’d prefer a hands-off approach to managing and maintaining your business phone system, a hosted solution might be ideal.
+Your provider is responsible for all the upkeep and, since there’s no additional equipment in your office, all you need to do is update the software on the devices you’re using.
 It’s that simple.

-Have you decided which phone system you’ll be using?
-Next, it’s time to choose an on-premise or hosted provider to give you the phone service you need.
+Now it’s time to choose an on premise phone system or a hosted phone system provider to give you the perfect phone service you need.

-Below are four key things to consider when choosing any new phone service provider.
+Remember, there are four key factors to consider when choosing any new phone service provider:

-Once you’ve found a business phone provider that ticks off all four, book a demonstration with each.
-It’s the best way to get to grips with the dashboard and ask any questions about unified communications features your business needs.
+Once you’ve found a business phone provider that ticks off all four of these key factors, book a demonstration with each.
+It’s the best way to fully understand what they’re offering and ask any questions about unified communications features your business needs.

 Hosted VoIP will be the best choice for some businesses.
-Others might get more value from an on-premise solution that’s inside the office.
+Others might get more value from an on-premise solution that’s in the office.

 If you’ve decided that a cloud-based phone system is the option for you, get in touch with Nextiva.
 We’ve helped thousands of businesses of all sizes create a strong, robust, and reliable VoIP network with almost-perfect uptime.